 From a business perspective, Weekend and DK only have a minor overlap in terms of audiences and partners — and it has been like that for some time now.
 We are both quite concentrated on our respective targets, we are set up differently and offer different things.
 So I don’t believe there will be significant changes, except that both events will continue to grow and be successful.

 MM: What did you find most memorable at this year’s festival, what will you remember the most?

-MM: Do you already have in mind what alterations would you like to make, something new you would like to introduce next year?
+MM: Do you already have in mind what alterations you would like to make, something new you would like to introduce next year?

-Dunja Ivana Ballon: I do!
+Dunja Ivana Ballon: Yes!